vladarts/ide-gen/README.md

 It will:

 - Keep `/your/local/dir` directory untouched
+- Autodiscover repositories from a Gitlab server and add to `git` repo list.
 - Clone `git@github.com:xxxbobrxxx/ide-gen.git` repository to the
   `${HOME}/dev/github.com/xxxbobrxxx/ide-gen`.
 If already cloned - skip.
-- Autodiscover repositories from Gitlab server and add to Git repo list.

-To enable IntelliJ IDEA project generation command with params:
+To enable IntelliJ IDEA project generation run the command with the `-i/--idea-project-root` param:

 ```bash
 $ ide-gen gen -c ${HOME}/main.yaml -i ${HOME}/dev/idea_projects/main